 Lebanon has had a turbulent year.
 The Lebanese pound has lost 80 percent of its value due to irresponsible financial handlings by the government, resulting in the majority of the middle class becoming significantly poorer and putting the economy into a deep downwards dive.
 This collapse in the currency caused unemployment rates to surge past 30 percent and public discontent to be at the highest rates since the Lebanese Civil War.
 The government is ignoring these issues and is instead attempting to please more powerful individuals in Lebanon at the expense of everyone else.
 Currently, over 50 percent of Lebanon lives below the poverty line and the middle class is rapidly disappearing.
 In addition to extremely high unemployment rates, a severely inflated currency, and a corrupt government, Lebanon endured yet another tragedy with the explosion of the Beirut port on August 4, 2020.
 The explosion ended up costing almost 200 lives and resulted in over 5000 injuries.
 In addition to this, the explosion destroyed the infrastructure for several miles out along the path.
 The mushroom-cloud explosion was said to have shattered windows dozens of miles away from the epicenter.
 An astounding 90 percent of imports came through the Beirut port, including massive amounts of food in a country that relies on imports to feed its people.
 The result could be a famine in the distant future.
 Food prices have risen 56 percent from October 2019 to June 2020, an impossible price for an already poor population to pay.
 The long term damages of the explosion are estimated to cost around $15 billion, a hefty sum, especially for a country under so much duress already.

 The poorest of Beirut and Lebanon have suffered the most as a result of the tragic recent events.
-Kafala workers are often paid in Lebanese dollars, while the kafeels hoard their US dollars for themselves.
+Kafala workers are often paid in Lebanese pounds, while the kafeels hoard their US dollars for themselves.
 This has caused the kafala workers to work for well below living means with little to no money to send back home as remittances.
 In addition to a disruption in their wages, a higher number of kafala workers are also being left in the streets outside of their respective embassies.
 Hoards of kafala workers have been thrown out of homes as a result of the financial and emotional stress placed on everyone in Beirut, leaving them homeless.
 Kafala workers and their employers are legally required to sign a contract that says that the employers will pay for the Kafala workers to get sent home, but that has not happened in practice.
 The Ministry of Labor is ignoring the crimes that hosts are committing.
 If one was to walk outside the Ethiopian embassy, they would see dozens of kafala workers sleeping on the streets, hoping that they will somehow be saved and sent back home.